 Would we achieve it?
 Probably not.
 But in creating the system to enable and support it, we would most likely diversify the number and perspectives of people volunteering and the ways in which they contribute.

 And we could also more intentionally engage non-members in connecting with and contributing to the community in limited, ad hoc, volunteer responsibilities as a means of diversifying our membership recruitment efforts and results.
-“Come initially to contribute to an issue you care about.
+“Come initially to contribute on an issue you care about.
 Then join and stay for the community and content."

 If we want to achieve radically different results, then we need to start with radically different premises and assumptions.